NV1591/moodle2.2/README.md

 moodle2.2
 =========
+Moodle repository for open sourcing Edupristine's moodle modules.
+Check out our moodle at http://moodle.edupristine.com/demo.php

-This moodle implementation has multiple course pages. eg. a url for course is - http://localhost/moodle/course/view.php?id=2 use display=page or display=quiz for displaying only those types of resources.
+multiple course pages, is working now. eg. a url for course is - http://localhost/moodle/course/view.php?id=2 use display=page or display=quiz for displaying only those types of resources.